 The members of the Board, the executive officers of Equinix, and persons who hold more than 10% of Equinix's outstanding common stock ("Section 16 Insiders") are subject to the reporting requirements of Section 16(a) of the Exchange Act, which require them to file reports with respect to their ownership of Equinix's common stock and their transactions in such common stock.
-Based on (i) the copies of Section 16(a) reports filed for the members of the Board and the executive officers for their 2011 fiscal year transactions in common stock and their common stock holdings and (ii) the written representations received by such persons, Equinix believes that all reporting requirements under Section 16(a) for such fiscal year were met in a timely manner by Section 16 Insiders except for one late Form 4 filing reporting settlement of Mr. Luby's vested RSUs due to administrative oversight.
+Based on (i) the copies of Section 16(a) reports filed for the members of the Board and the executive officers for their 2012 fiscal year transactions in common stock and their common stock holdings and (ii) the written representations received by such persons, Equinix believes that all reporting requirements under Section 16(a) for such fiscal year were met in a timely manner by Section 16 Insiders.